eider-rpc/eider-doc/concepts.rst

 A ``LocalObject`` is a server-side object that lives within a ``LocalSession`` and may be remotely accessed.
 A ``RemoteObject`` is a client-side reference to a ``LocalObject`` provided by another peer.
-Objects are reference-counted, may be explicitly released, and will become unreachable after the session in which they were created is closed.
+Objects are reference-counted, may be explicitly released, and are implicitly cleaned up when the session in which they were created is closed.

 Object class definitions follow the normal syntax, semantics, and conventions of their host languages, with one important exception: any property that does not begin with an underscore